 The right TMS automates the rate shopping process by allowing you to readily compare rates across multiple shippers to find the best parcel and freight rates.
 More robust shipping software allows you to mix and match carriers by adding or switching legs or service levels.
 FreightPOP’s Freight RateHACKER algorithm, for example, provides such functionality by looking at every possible shipping combination and giving you options that meet your budget and delivery timelines.
 The algorithm enables you to book loads with multiple carriers and cut shipping rates in half depending on the delivery date, which gives you additional bargaining power when contracting for loads.

-Many companies are building out micro-fulfillment centers (MFCs) to serve eCommerce and retail stories.
+Many companies are building out micro-fulfillment centers (MFCs) to serve retail stores.
 MFCs are typically between 10,000 and 30,000 square feet and housed in existing stores and warehouses.

 MFCs are also highly automated to streamline workflow, requiring a robust TMS platform and tight inventory management controls.
 However, there are also ways you can streamline your warehouses and distribution centers rather than building them.